JBNU-MACS/JBNU-MACS.github.io/content/ko/post/25-07-15-ICCV2025 Workshop Accepted/index.md

 Even more exciting, one paper was selected for an **oral presentation** and the other for a **poster presentation**.
 Having two papers accepted at such a prestigious venue as ICCV is a truly outstanding feat, especially for an undergraduate researcher.
 This is a testament to Seo-Yeon’s dedication, hard work, and innovative research.

 Congratulations once again, Seo-Yeon!
-We look forward to seeing both the oral and poster presentations at ICCV 2025!
+We look forward to seeing both the oral and poster presentations at ICCV 2025 in Hawaii! 🌺🌴

 <br><br>